-- 2.3.4 Nonconforming Characteristics of Use.
-If characteristics of use of residential density, signs, off-street parking or off-street parking or off-street loading, or other matters pertaining to the use of the land, structures, and premises are made nonconforming by the Comprehensive Plan and these land development regulations as adopted or amended, no change shall thereafter be made in such characteristics of use which increases nonconformity with the regulations set out in these land development regulations; provided however, that changes may be made which do not increase, or which decrease, such nonconformity. - 2.3.5 Nonconforming Use of Structures and Premises.
-Where a lawful use of a structure, or of a structure and premises in combination, existed at the date of adoption or amendment of the Comprehensive Plan of the Town, that would not be allowed in the district under the terms of the Comprehensive Plan and these land development regulations, the lawful use may be continued so long as it remains otherwise lawful, subject to the following provisions: - 1.
-Enlargement, extension, alteration, etc. No existing structure devoted to a use not permitted by these land development regulations in the district in which such use is located shall be enlarged or altered, extended, moved, constructed, or reconstructed, moved or structurally altered in a way which increases the structural square footage of the structure, which existed on the date of adoption or amendment of the Comprehensive Plan of the Town, except in changing the use of the structure to a use permitted in the district in which it is located. - 2.
+If characteristics of use, such as signs, offstreet parking or offstreet loading, or other matters pertaining to the use of land, structures, and premises are made nonconforming by these land development regulations as adopted or amended, no change shall thereafter be made in such characteristics of use which increases nonconformity with the regulations set out in these land development regulations; provided, however, that changes may be made which do not increase, or which decrease, such nonconformity.

+- 2.3.5 Nonconforming Use of Structures and Premises.
+Where a lawful use of a structure, or of a structure and premises in combination, existed at the date of adoption or amendment of the Comprehensive Plan, that would not be allowed in the district under the terms of the Comprehensive Plan or these land development regulations, the lawful use may be continued so long as it remains otherwise lawful, subject to the following provisions: - 1.
+Enlargement, extension, alteration, etc. No existing structure devoted to a use not permitted by these land development regulations in the district in which such use is located shall be enlarged or altered, extended, moved, constructed, or reconstructed, except in changing the use of the structure to a use permitted in the district in which it is located. - 2.
 Extension of use.
-Any nonconforming use may be extended throughout any part of a building which were manifestly arranged or designed for such use as of the date of adoption or amendment of the Comprehensive Plan of the Town.
+Any nonconforming use may be extended throughout any parts of a building which were manifestly arranged or designed for such use as of the date of adoption or amendment of the Comprehensive Plan.
 Any nonconforming use which occupied a portion of a building not originally designed or intended for such use shall not be extended to any other part of the building.
-No nonconforming use shall be extended to occupy any land outside the building, nor any additional building on the same lot or parcel, not used for such nonconforming use at the date of adoption or amendment of the Comprehensive Plan of the Town. - 3.
+No nonconforming use shall be extended to occupy any land outside the building, nor any additional building on the same lot or parcel, not used for such nonconforming use at the date of adoption or amendment of the Comprehensive Plan. - 3.
 Change in tenancy or ownership.
 There may be a change in tenancy, ownership, or management of a nonconforming use provided there is no change in the nature or character of such nonconforming use. - 4.
 Change in use.
 Any nonconforming use of a structure, or of a structure and premises in combination, may be changed to another nonconforming use of the same character, or to a more restricted but nonconforming use, provided that the Board of Adjustment shall find after due public notice and hearing that the proposed use is equally or more appropriate to the district than the existing nonconforming use and that the relation of the structure to surrounding properties is such that adverse effects on occupants and neighboring properties will not be greater than if the existing nonconforming use is continued.
 In permitting such change, the Board of Adjustment may require appropriate conditions and safeguards in accordance with the intent and purpose of these land development regulations. - 5.
 Change to conforming use requires future conformity with district regulations.
 Any structure or structure and premises in combination, in or on which a nonconforming use is superseded by a permitted use shall thereafter conform to the regulations for the district in which such structure is located, and the nonconforming use shall not thereafter be resumed nor shall any other nonconforming use be permitted.